Do you wonder how much sleep you should get every night?

 That being said, many people have reported that the American Academy of Pediatrics’ book is poorly organized, which makes it hard to find the information you need.

-Many parents prefer Solve Your Child’s Sleep Problems: New, Revised, and Expanded Edition (shown on the left).
+Many parents recommend Solve Your Child’s Sleep Problems: New, Revised, and Expanded Edition (shown on the left).

 More Resources on Sleep and Insomnia